aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 Now we will create our models.

 A *model* or *schema* is basically how our data is stored inside the database.
 It is a blueprint to tell us how should the data look like (e.g. which fields should the data have, the restrictions to each field, etc).
 The two main types of database are *SQL* and *NoSQL*.
-Basically, a *SQL* database require the data to follow the schema as strictly as possible, and invalid data (which does not follow the schema) will generally not allowed to be persisted.
+Basically, a *SQL* database require the data to follow the schema as strictly as possible, and invalid data (which does not follow the schema) will not allowed to be persisted.
 On the other hand, *NoSQL* database are database that are more flexible, allowing users to store data that have wildly different schemas.

 In this guide we will use MongoDB - a NoSQL database.
-You might notice that the data in our application follows a strict schema - that's more fit for a traditional SQL database.
-However, for the purpose of the MERN stack, and for the sake of simplicity, let's just use MongoDB.

 Now think about what your models need.
 In this application, we need two entities: `User` and `Contact`.
 User will have name, username, email, password, and a list of contact.
 Contact will have name, number, and belongsTo (which user).

 First, for our `User`:

-{: file="backend/src/models/user.ts" }
-{: .nolineno }

 ```typescript
 import mongoose from "mongoose";